Generic selectors

 The 4 Best Satellite Imagery Sources

-There are several free resources available that provide excellent satellite imagery.
-In this article, we will explore four of the best sources for obtaining free satellite imagery.
+There are several excellent resources available that provide high-quality satellite imagery.
+In this article, we will explore four of the best sources for obtaining satellite imagery.

 1. Google Earth Pro

 Google Earth Pro is a powerful tool that allows users to explore the Earth through high-quality satellite imagery.
-Unlike the web-based version, the desktop application offers numerous added features.
+Unlike the web-based version, the desktop application offers numerous additional features.

 Google Earth Pro interface showing satellite imagery of a village in Nigeria